IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/toolbar.md

 </igx-grid-toolbar>
 ```

-### Advanced filtering
+### Advanced Filtering

-[Toolbar Advanced Filtering component]({environment:{Platform}ApiUrl}/classes/igxgridtoolbaradvancedfilteringcomponent.html) provides the default UI for the Advanced Filtering feature.
+Toolbar Advanced Filtering component provides the default UI for the Advanced Filtering feature.
 The component exposes a way to change the default text of the button.

 ```html
 <igx-grid-toolbar>
     <igx-grid-toolbar-actions>